 SN Candidate's Reg.
 No Candidate's name Understanding of the topic Clarity of the problem and comprehension Relevance of the topic to the profession Contribution to the profession (Creative thinking) Response to Questions Consultation with supervisors Total Reduced Marks (15%)

-Maximum Marks 20 20 20 10 20 10 100 20
+Maximum ı Marks 5 20 20 20 10 20 10 100 20

 1.

 2.

 3.

 4.

-\The consultation form signed by students and supervisors shall be used as a basis for this assessment
+The consultation form signed by students and supervisors shall be used as a basis for this assessment

-Assessor's Comments if any.....
-2.10.2 Form (g): Assessment of the Pre-Dissertation Second Marked Oral Presentation (Continuous Assessment):
+2.10.2 Form (g): Assessment of the Pre-Dissertation Second Marked Oral Presentation (Continuous Assessment): Name of the Assessor

 SN Candidates e.g. No Candidate's name Response to comments from the first presentation Literature review and its rationale to the proposed dissertation Research Problem Justification Research objective(s), hypothesis/research questions, significance and benefits Suitability of proposed Methodology Response to Questions Consultation with supervisors Total Reduced Marks (15%)

-Maximur n Mark 8 10 15 1 5 15 20 15 10 10 0 20
+Maximum I Marks 10 15 1 5 15 20 15 10 10 0 20

 1.

 2.

 3.

 4.

-\The consultation form signed by students and supervisors shall be used as a basis for this assessment
+The consultation form signed by students and supervisors shall be used as a basis for this assessment